 Best Practices for Retailers

-In response to the new requirements, the New Jersey Division of Consumer Affairs recommends the following best practices to retailers: (1) retailers should prominently post and maintain signs near cash registers or gift card stands to
+In response to the new requirements, the New Jersey Division of Consumer Affairs recommends the following best practices to retailers:

-should encourage payments for gift cards via credit card which can be more easily cancelled, and; (4) retailers are encouraged to limit the purchase of gift cards to cash registers staffed by an employee instead of allowing purchases and activation at self-checkout stands.
+(2) retailers should limit the number and dollar amount of gift cards that may be purchased at one time (which retailers are already required to do by the federal Prepaid Access Rule); (3) retailers should encourage payments for gift cards via credit card which can be more easily cancelled, and; (4) retailers are encouraged to limit the purchase of gift cards to cash registers staffed by an employee instead of allowing purchases and activation at self-checkout stands.

 New York Gift Card Scam Notice Law